rosman21/React-Native-Spotify-login/README.md

 Updated Repo with Nodejs integrated server

+1. You need to create an expo account

-You will need two terminal windows open, one for your expo cli and the other for your nodejs server
+2. You will need two terminal windows open, one for your expo cli and the other for your nodejs server

-1.
+3.
 ```
 npm install
 ```

-2.
+4.
 ```
 npm run ios
 ```

-3.
+5.
 In other terminal window

 ```
 node server.js
 ```

+If you can't find your expo redirect url to add to your spotify application and to the ```server.js``` file look in your console because I am console logging it for you so it is easier to find.